 Acute medical units and ambulatory care

 We have acute medical units (AMUs) at both Epsom and St Helier hospitals.
 Patients may be sent to AMU from Accident and emergency (A&E) or can be referred directly by their GP.
-Patients will be seen by the AMU medical team within two hours and assessed to determine the time that they are likely to stay in hospital.
+We aim to have our AMU medical team see patients within two hours and assess them to determine the time that they are likely to stay in hospital.

 This could mean: